 SPF, DKIM, and DMARC Authentication

-When you send emails, mailbox providers (such as Gmail, Outlook, AOL, and Yahoo) need to identify whether the message is a legitimate email sent from the domain name's owner or email address or a forged email sent by a spammer or phisher.
+When you send emails, mailbox providers (such as Gmail, Outlook, AOL, and Yahoo) identify if emails are legitimate or are sent by a spammer or phisher.
 This includes emails sent from ActiveCampaign.
+This is why setting up email authentication is important.

-Before getting to the heart of the authentication methods, make sure you are using a valid (existing and established) sending domain that you own: your domain should be older than 30 days, and point to a valid website, not a blank page.
+Before you start, make sure to use an established sending domain that you own.
+In addition, your domain should be older than 30 days, and point to a valid website, not a blank page.
+If using a new domain, learn how to warm it up.

 • Reinforce your branding